Trump On GOP Failures: 'I'm Not Going To Blame Myself, I'll Be Honest'

 "Winners make policy and losers go home," McConnell added.

 Law told NPR that the problem for the party goes beyond Bannon.
-"At the end of the day," Law said, "I think our problem right now is not a Steve Bannon problem, it's a product problem."
+"At the end of the day," Law said, "I think our problem right now is not a Steve Bannon problem.
+It's a product problem."

 The man whose face would be on the label of that product is the president.
 But Trump has tried to insulate his brand by taking credit for executive actions while attempting to separate himself from congressional failures.